Best Time for Annapurna Circuit Trek

 In addition, Jomsom monastery and cultural museum are reflective of the religious richness of the region.
 Thakali architecture, cuisine, and culture offer rich cultural exposure to the inhabitants.

-Given its location and scenery, Jomsom satisfies trekkers with nature and heritage.
+Summing up, given its location and scenery, Jomsom satisfies trekkers with nature and heritage.
 Thus, all these points render Jomsom greater than a stop-over village.

 Interestingly, there is a lot of trekking and cultural activities in Jomsom.
 Trekkers enjoy hiking to nearby villages like Marpha, Syang, and Dhumba Lake for day trips.

-The majority hike from Jomsom to Muktinath (3,800 m), a Hindu-Buddhist temple.
+Moreover, the majority hike from Jomsom to Muktinath (3,800 m), a Hindu-Buddhist temple.
 A visit to apple farms and a taste of local apple brandy is also well-liked.

 Additionally, trekkers visit monasteries, undertake cultural tours, and even go hunting for fossil stones along the riverbed.
 A few also utilize Jomsom as a base to start Upper Mustang or Damodar Kunda treks.